 Having seen both good and bad I thought this would make an interesting blog.
 After having a chat with some of my industry peers I realized that some management teams don’t staff sufficiently and their SharePoint team and business users are suffering for it.
 Specifically, management staffs SharePoint teams like they would IT infratrsucture and not a business facing service.

-With SharePoint being a global service in many organizations that have offices in the America, EMEA and ASIAPAC, SharePoint’s reach is broad and its user base very large.
-This places a huge support burden on IT departments as the support requirements are 7/24 and the must staff accordingly.
-The downside of not staffing correctly is higher than usual staff turn over, not meeting expected service levels and not containing costs.
+When you staff your team, know this – your providing a complex web hosting/collaboration service.
+You require infrastructure, development, user interface design, end user training and administration skills.
+Also, with SharePoint being a global service in many organizations that have offices in the America, EMEA and ASIAPAC, SharePoint’s reach is broad and its user base very large with diverse requirements and expectations.
+This places a huge support burden (cost, risks, workload etc.) on IT departments as the support requirements are 7/24.
+The downside of not staffing correctly is higher than usual staff turn over, not meeting expected service levels, degrading environment and service and not containing costs and risks.

 So how staff?
 Here is a baseline model: